vs-uulm/go-subjectivelogic/README.md

-# 2024 Subjective Logic Library
+# go-subjectivelogic

+## Overview

-This Library provides an [Opinion](#opinion) struct as well as an array of Subjective Logic Operators:
+This Go library implements subjective logic functionalities.
+It therefore provides an [Opinion](#opinion) struct as well as a set of Subjective Logic Operators:

 * [Addition](#addition)
 * [Complement](#complement)